 Generic CRN registration allows vessels that vary in design but maintain the same diameter, wall thickness and a few other key variables to share one CRN number.
 Once registered, a range of similar vessels can be custom built without further registration.
-We think that more of our customers should use this is a powerful solution to the dual issues of CRN cost and registration times.
+We think that more of our customers should use this powerful solution to help reduce CRN costs and registration times.

 You Should Be Registering Generic Vessels!